M-arcus/cloudron-docs/docs/documentation/developer/api.md

 `manifest` provides information of the new app version that the app needs to be updated to.
 This is only required if appStoreId was not provided at installation time.

-If the new version of the app requires new ports to be allocated for the app, then mapping for the new ports can be provided in `portBindings`.

 `icon` specifies any new icon as a base64 encoded string for the updated version of the app.

 The Cloudron will only update apps that are installed, running and responding to health checks.
 Before